|Number of Classroom Hours per week||19|

 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

-- Numerous opportunities to interact with both Japanese and international APU students, including APU language 'buddies'
+- Numerous opportunities to interact with Japanese students, including APU "buddies" during tutoring sessions as well as students/faculty in Tokyo via COIL system.

 Watch the Japan LBAT (2015) Student Video to learn more about the program.